da-niao-dan/Python-DS-ToolBox/README.md

 Then you start to work with VScode and WSL following this [guide](https://code.visualstudio.com/remote-tutorials/wsl/getting-started).

+Remember to set up python3 environment according to this [guide](https://code.visualstudio.com/docs/languages/python).
+And the links in the guide above.

 ### Getting access to Remote destinations: ssh

 Get to know what is a [ssh](https://www.ssh.com/ssh/key) key.